 Despite the use of period props and CGI wizardry in the TV series, Midhope Castle looks exactly as Lallybroch should.

 It sits in the Hopetoun Estate, where the 18th century stately home, Hopetoun House is the jewel in the crown.
-Sadly, the 16th century tower house that is Jamie Fraser’s ancestral pile, is in a poor state of repair and the interior is derelict.
-Yet, since Lallybroch started attracting visitors the Hopetoun Estate appear to have been milking it as a cash cow and have installing a wee man in a shed outside to collect £5 from every car that arrives.
-For £5 you can spend a few minutes snapping some exterior shots before leaving – bargain (I’m being sarcastic).
+The 16th century tower house that is Jamie Fraser’s ancestral pile, is in a poor state of repair and the interior is derelict.
+Yet, since Lallybroch started attracting visitors the Hopetoun Estate have milked it as a cash cow and have installed a wee man in a shed outside to collect £5 from every car that arrives.
+For £5 you can spend a few minutes snapping exterior shots before leaving – bargain (I’m being sarcastic).

-Let’s hope the estate put the money to good use soon and restore Midhope Castle to its former glory, before it’s lost to the nation forever.
+Let’s hope the estate puts the money to good use by restoring Midhope Castle.

-Despite my disdain for the way the site is managed and maintained, it’s a pretty spot and a must see Outlander filming location for fans.
+Despite my disdain for the way the site is managed, Lallybroch it’s a must see Outlander filming location for fans.

 Fort William – Blackness Castle